 Dog Animal-Assisted Therapy (DAAT)

 The dog animal-assisted therapy (DAAT) goals are numerous, but the most important one is communication.
 We also work to teach participants to manage their emotions and develop their social skills.
-This personalized program will focus on the dog as the assistant; however, other species such as small exotic animals might be integrated into the program if needed.
+This personalized program focuses on the dog as the assistant; however, other species such as small exotic animals might be integrated into the program if needed.

-Our target populations are teens and young adults within the alternative educational system.
-Most participants are at risk teens in need of a different approach to life's many challenges.
+Our target populations are teens and young adults within the alternative education school system.
+Most participants are at-risk teens in need of a different approach to life's many challenges.
 Dog and rat animal-assisted therapy objectives are to develop communication, problem-solving skills, improve self-esteem and confidence.

 If you wish to offer an alternative program to your teen via a dog and/or rat animal-assisted therapy program please contact Gaby at the Dogue Shop.
 Calls are scanned; therefore, we will answer e-mails faster.

 NOTE: We have conducted both dog and rat animal-assisted therapy programs at Focus, Perspectives I, and Mountainview high schools within the Montreal English School Board (EMSB); therefore, we can provide references at your request.

 We are very honoured and would like to thank the author Alexia Marsillo for her excellent work.

 Rat Animal-Assisted Therapy (RAAT)

 The rat animal-assisted therapy (RAAT) goals are similar to the dog program.
 The most important goal is to teach at-risk teens how to manage their emotions, communication, and develop their social skills.
 Sounds simple enough, right?!
 It's not, but with our various animal partner teams, we reach our goals and so much more.

 This personalized program focus on the rat as the assistant; however, other species such as small exotic animals might be integrated into the program if needed.
 Please note, some teens prefer to work with gloves because of cultural beliefs.
 We adapt to each individual and allow students to express themselves.
 On our end, all our animals are very well taken care of.
 We would never allow a pet partner to be part of our programs if it was sick, injured, stressed, or tired.